greyatom-school/the-minerva-project/FEWD/sprint_4/README.md

 - Personal Profile Page

+As part of coding assessment, you will be re-creating the 'Personal Profile' page.

 ![](https://github.com/greyatom-school/the-minerva-project/raw/master/FEWD/sprint_4/images/profile.PNG)

-In order to get you more familiar with the ‘React’ way of coding, we will revisit the personal profile page you created in Sprint 0 and recreate it entirely using React.
+In order to get you more familiar with the ‘React’ way of coding, we will revisit the personal profile page you created in Sprint 0 and recreate it entirely using React

+*Note: You can use the code you wrote for Sprint 0 here*

 ---

 - 'My Burger' Project

+As part of coding assessment, you will also be creating a 'Build my Burger' app.

 ![](https://github.com/greyatom-school/the-minerva-project/raw/master/FEWD/sprint_4/images/BMB0.PNG)

+*Note: This assessment is added for learning purposes and therefore not formally evaluated*

 It's features will include:
 1. Choosing the ingredients